-Enterprise and Helix agreed to build and own the hub, which will be located about 110 miles from the Mississippi River Delta.
-Enterprise also agreed to build and own (100%) the gas export pipe from the hub to a new shallow water platform in West Delta 68 that interconnects with Tennessee Gas Pipeline.
-Even though Enterprise and Helix led the design and construction, Simpson said all of the players relied a unique "integrated project team" approach, giving everyone a seat at the table.
+Enterprise and Helix agreed to design, construct, install and own the Hub, which will be located about 110 miles from the Mississippi River Delta.
+Enterprise also agreed to design, install and own (100%) the gas export pipe from the Hub.
+Even though Enterprise and Helix led on the design and construction end, Simpson said all of the players relied a unique “integrated project team” approach, giving everyone a seat at the table.

 Speaking in Ingleside, TX, on Tuesday, Simpson said the $2 billion-plus project “caps a lot of hard work,” with “a lot of world record-setting achievements.”
 Everyone, he said, wanted to be associated with anything that had the word “world” in front of it, and “each element is a significant, stand-alone achievement.”

-The gas output will be "the single largest increase of gas from the Gulf of Mexico."
-Gas from the project will represent an increase of up to 2% to U.S. gas supply and add up to 10% more to the daily domestic gas supply from the GOM, which now stands at about 10 Bcf/d.
+Production-wise, the gas output will be “the single largest increase of gas from the Gulf of Mexico.”
+Gas from the project will represent an increase of up to 2% to the U.S. gas supply and add up to 10% more to the daily domestic gas supply from the GOM, which now stands at about 10 Bcf/d.

 “It is a very important project to the Gulf of Mexico,” Simpson said.
 No spin doctors are needed to play up what the project entails.
 In every aspect, the Independence Project is indeed world-class.

-Now undergoing its final topside work at Ingleside, the hub is scheduled to be moved to its new deepwater home in the next month.
-The original concept called for an 850 MMcf/d facility, but early this year, the hub was expanded to 1 Bcf/d to accommodate expected output from three additional discoveries made in the region since 2004 (see Daily GPI, Jan.
-12).
+Now undergoing its final topside work at Ingleside, the Hub is scheduled to be moved to its new deepwater home in the next month.
+The original concept called for an 850 MMcf/d facility, but early this year, the Hub was expanded to 1 Bcf/d to accommodate expected output from three additional discoveries made in the region since 2004 (see NGI, Jan.
+16).
 The expansion, which added $28 million to the overall cost, was principally supported by an increase in fixed fees by the producer group in the first five years of operation.

-The facility will provide gas processing, compression and measurement services for 1 Bcf/d of gas, and it will be the largest gas processor in the GOM.
-BP plc's Thunder Horse facility, now the largest offshore GOM gas processor, is designed to process about 250 MMcf/d.
+The facility will provide gas processing, compression and measurement services for 1 Bcf/d, and it will be the largest gas processor in the GOM.
+BP plc’s Thunder Horse facility, now the largest offshore GOM gas processor, processes about 250 MMcf/d.